Caleb-Oneyemi/tutor-storefront/README.md

 # tutor storefront

-A digital server side rendered store front sales tool for tutors built with rust
+A digital store for tutors server side rendered with rust.

 ## Stack: